2 officers struck while responding to crash on I-64 in St. Louis

-ST. LOUIS — A portion of I-64 has been shut down after two officers were struck Monday evening.
-All lanes of traffic have been closed at Boyle Avenue as police investigate.
+ST. LOUIS — Two St. Louis police officers were struck by a car along I-64 near Boyle Avenue Monday night.

-The crash happened around 6:30 p.m. while the officers were responding to an unrelated accident, according to the St. Louis Metropolitan Police Department.
+The crash happened around 6:30 p.m. while the officers were responding to an unrelated crash, according to the St. Louis Metropolitan Police Department.

 “While they were talking to the persons who had been involved in the other accident, another car comes barreling through,” said St. Louis Police Chief John Hayden.
 “Both officers were struck, and apparently some of the other persons who were standing nearby were struck as well.”